Illegal allotment of land: Pindi NAB arrests CDA ex-director

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau, Rawalpindi has arrested ex-deputy director Land Survey Division of Capital Development Authority (CDA) Munir Jeelani for alleged misuse of authority in a land allotment case.
+ISLAMABAD: The National Accountability Bureau, Rawalpindi arrested ex-deputy director Land Survey Division of Capital Development Authority unir Jeelani for alleged misuse of authority in a land allotment case.

-Jeelani faces the charge of illegally handing over possession of 4.5 acres of land situated at a prime location in the Diplomatic Enclave without following due process.
-The land is worth billions of rupees.

-The bureau has already arrested three accused namely ex-director Urban Planning, CDA Ghulam Sarwar Sandhu and ex-member planning Nusratullah.
-Sandhu was recently demoted from the post of DG to deputy director.
-He wrongfully presented facts in his summary favouring his front man Muhammad Hussain (the contractor) for developing multiple facilities for visa seekers and running shuttle services.

-ISLAMABAD: The National Accountability Bureau, Rawalpindi has arrested ex-deputy director Land Survey Division of Capital Development Authority (CDA) Munir Jeelani for alleged misuse of authority in a land allotment case.
+ISLAMABAD: The National Accountability Bureau, Rawalpindi arrested ex-deputy director Land Survey Division of Capital Development Authority unir Jeelani for alleged misuse of authority in a land allotment case.

-Jeelani faces the charge of illegally handing over possession of 4.5 acres of land situated at a prime location in the Diplomatic Enclave without following due process.
-The land is worth billions of rupees.

-The bureau has already arrested three accused namely ex-director Urban Planning, CDA Ghulam Sarwar Sandhu and ex-member planning Nusratullah.
-Sandhu was recently demoted from the post of DG to deputy director.
-He wrongfully presented facts in his summary favouring his front man Muhammad Hussain (the contractor) for developing multiple facilities for visa seekers and running shuttle services.

 Comments